 This country-house hotel warmly welcomes four-legged friends and bowls will be provided.
 Dogs aren't allowed in the Main House, but are welcome in certain parts of the Garden House and Garden House Cottage.
 See more pet-friendly hotels in Surrey.

 All ages are warmly welcomed.
-As well as a weekend kids’ club for 4-12 year olds and resident Sharky and George minders, there’s an outdoor play area with a treehouse and reams of child-friendly activities.
+As well as a school-holiday and weekend kids’ club for 5-12 year olds with resident Sharky and George minders, there’s an outdoor play area with a treehouse and activities aplenty.
 Extra beds can be added from £60 a night.

 Absolutely all ages: this is an all-action family hotel that caters for kids as much as adults.